hexlo/terraria-server-docker/README.md

 ## <ins> **General Config** </ins>

-- Clone this repository
+- Either clone this repo or create a folder called Worlds
-- Create a `docker-compose.yml` (see example below)
+- Create a `docker-compose.yml` at the same level as the Worlds folder (see example below)
 - Edit the environment variables as you see fit.
 They are explained in a table further down.

 <br>